oishikm12/cpp-collection/README.md

 * [**Angry Children**](problems/angry_children.cpp) - Given a list of numbers and a number ``k``, task is to select k such numbers such that the absolute difference between them is the minimal
 * [**Longest Common Subsequence**](problems/longest_common_sub.cpp) - Given two strings, the task is to find out the length of the longest sub-sequence that is common to both
 * [**Edit Distance**](problems/edit_distance.cpp) - Given two strings, task is to convert one into another.
 At each step, one can insert, delete or replace a character, each taking 1 unit of work, we need to find minimal work needed
-* [**Knapsack Problem**](problems/knapsack.cpp) - Given a bag of certain weight capacity, and a number of elments with certain value & weights, task is to find out the maximal value one can place inside the bag without going over its capacity
+* [**0 / 1 Knapsack Problem**](problems/knapsack.cpp) - Given a bag of certain weight capacity, and a number of elments with certain value & weights, task is to find out the maximal value one can place inside the bag without going over its capacity
 * [**Subset Sum**](problems/subset_sum.cpp) - Given a list of numbers, task is to find out if the sum of any subset of those numbers equal a desired sum or not
 * [**Maximum Sum Rectangle**](problems/max_sum_rectangle.cpp) - Given a grid of numbers, task is to find out the maximum possible sum of a rectangle carved out of this grid
 * [**Prime Possiblity**](problems/prime_possiblities.cpp) - Given a bag of certain capacity, and a set of items with specific values and weights, the task is to select items such that the value is maximum, wherein value of each item gets multiplied by a unique prime no. from first 10 primes